Wal-Mart makes slow progress navigating Africa's challenges

 A common complaint is the time it takes to get goods from ports to shelves.

-“Even if you air-freight the goods and you think within a week your goods could be in store, it may take five weeks,” said Ronnie Steyn, chief financial officer of TFG (TFGJ.J), the biggest reseller of Nike Inc (NKE.N) and Adidas AG (ADSGn.DE) products in South Africa.
+“Even if you air-freight the goods and you think within a week your goods could be in store, it may take five weeks,” said Ronnie Steyn, chief financial officer of TFG, the biggest reseller of Nike Inc and Adidas AG products in South Africa.

-France’s Carrefour (CARR.PA), the world’s second biggest retailer by sales, has taken a cautious approach.
+France’s Carrefour, the world’s second biggest retailer by sales, has taken a cautious approach.
 It has focused on China and Brazil as its key markets for expansion, while opting in Africa for franchise deals with strong local connections.

 “Going into Africa is still a little bit adventurous in a way, compared to, for example, Asia, which has mega-cities and plenty of shopping malls,” said Marieke Witjes, a retail consultant at AT Kearney in Johannesburg.